secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 Your 16 weeks of Parental Leave starts on the first day that you take off.
 This day can be in advance of the day that the baby arrives.
 You don't have to take your Parental Leave in one continuous period, we encourage you to plan and arrange your Parental Leave in a way that suits you and your family's needs.
 You may split your Parental Leave dates as you see fit, so long as it is within the 12 months of the birth or adoption event.

 You can change the dates of your Parental Leave via PTO by Roots.
 Total Rewards will receive a notification every time you edit your Parental Leave dates.
 Make sure your leave is under the Parental Leave category, otherwise Total Rewards won't get a notification.
-Please note, if you are planning to change or extend your Parental Leave by using a different type of leave such as PTO, unpaid leave or any local statutory leave, please send an e-mail to Total Rewards.
+Please note, if you are planning to change or extend your Parental Leave by using a different type of leave such as PTO, unpaid leave or any local statutory leave, please send an e-mail to parental-leave@gitlab.com.

 ### Taking PTO After Taking Parental Leave

 If you need to take more time off after taking 16 weeks of Parental Leave, you can utilize our [Paid Time Off policy](https://about.gitlab.com/handbook/paid-time-off/#a-gitlab-team-members-guide-to-time-off).
 You'll need to return for at least 7 calendar days before taking any further time off since the full 16 weeks of parental leave will have been used.

-Please e-mail Total Rewards if you'd like to make this request and submit your PTO dates in [PTO by Roots](https://about.gitlab.com/handbook/paid-time-off/#pto-by-roots).
+Please e-mail parental-leave@gitlab.com if you'd like to make this request and submit your PTO dates in [PTO by Roots](https://about.gitlab.com/handbook/paid-time-off/#pto-by-roots).

 ### Commission Payout and Quota Relief